konmik/solid/README.md

 If you're not a big fan of immutability then you should be.

-I recommend reading this library description: [AutoValue](https://github.com/google/auto/tree/master/value).
+I recommend reading this library description to get started with immutability: [AutoValue](https://github.com/google/auto/tree/master/value).
 The library has a very good Android port with `Parcelable` implementation: [AutoParcel](https://github.com/frankiesardo/auto-parcel).

 There is also a library that makes a good combo with `SolidList` - [Icepick](https://github.com/frankiesardo/icepick).

-*AutoParcel* + *Icepick* + `SolidList` rock. `SolidList` can be safely passed between activities / classes / intents and threads, and it can be automatically saved into an activity/fragment `Bundle` with just one annotation.
+*Icepick* + `SolidList` rock. `SolidList` can be safely passed between activities, different objects, intents and threads, and it can be automatically saved into an activity/fragment `Bundle` with just one annotation.
 Amazing.

-My typical usage for `SolidList` is to pass around a list of objects that has been created with *AutoParcel*.

 ### `SolidList` and `SolidMultimap` - details